-In addition to the USGC Facility, the Company had completed preliminary front-end engineering and design work in respect of a re-refinery facility in Alberta which intended to use the ReGen[TM] technology to process UMO into a range of base stocks and related petroleum products (the "Alberta Facility").
-The proposed site for the Alberta Facility had been the subject of a plant site lease agreement between the Company and Parkland Refining Ltd. (the "Parkland Lease").
+Lease").
 Pursuant to a surrender and acceptance agreement between the Company and Parkland dated June 16, 2021 (the "Settlement Agreement"), the Parkland Lease was terminated.
 Material terms of the Settlement Agreement are as follows: (i) the Parkland Lease was immediately terminated; (ii) no further payments are due or payable under the Parkland Lease, and any outstanding accrued payments ceased to be payable; (iii) Parkland retained an initial \$150,000 deposit paid by the Company, and returned to the Company \$525,000 (including \$25,000 GST) in respect of all other payments previously made under the Parkland Lease; (iv) the concurrent termination of the Elbow PSA (defined below), with no further payments owing by either party thereto; and (v) Parkland and the Company providing mutual releases to each other in respect of the Parkland Lease.

-As a result, for the six months ended June 30, 2021, the Company recorded a gain on extinguishment of plant site lease liability of \$6,226,118 (2020 - \$nil) net of legal costs and finance charge of \$30,677, an inclusive of \$500,000 cash settlement received.
+As a result, for year ended December 31, 2021, the Company recorded a gain on extinguishment of plant site lease liability of \$6,226,118 (2020 - \$nil) net of legal costs and finance charge of \$30,677, and inclusive of the \$500,000 cash settlement received.

-The Company has investigated and short-listed several sites in Alberta that the Company believes could provide improved economics over the Parkland site.
+The Company has investigated and short-listed several sites in Alberta.